 A bellydance performance often includes audience participation and the dancer will be happy to pay special attention to a guest of honour if that suits your event.
 If getting up to join the performer for a song or two isn’t enough, you may want to book a dance workshop as well as a show!

 Bellydance shows frequently include the use of props.
 Our bellydancers are trained in a variety of props, including finger cymbals, veil, scimitar, shamadan (candelabra), fan veils and Isis wings.
 Bellydance acts may also include promotional work, fire eating, dancing with a snake, and emceeing.
-Some bellydancers can bring coin belts to the show and include your guests in the act!

 On request, bellydancers can wear more modest costumes.
 If you would like a glamorous but more covered look just let us know–we have plenty of options and can plan the perfect costume for your event.
 We also offer Middle Eastern folkloric dance shows and many performers can split their set between folkloric dance and bellydance.